siddhie/TinDog/README.md

-#TinDog
+# TinDog
-This is a small Fitness Website Project.
+This is a small dogs dating website project.
 This project is created using basics of HTML5 &amp; CSS3, Bootstrap

 ### Links